Trabelsi-Development/COVSYSTEM/README.md

 This application also includes charts showing the evolution of the pandemic over the days, statistics including other data such as the gender of the cases affected (male/female), their age groups, etc.

-For more details, see these two PDFs; the first one explain what must the application offers as services and the second one shows the final result: <br/> [Projet Javav 2020.pdf](https://github.com/Trabelsi-Development/COVSYSTEM/files/8995853/Projet.Javav.2020.pdf)<br/> [Rapport2020-COVSYSTEM (Trabelsi Abir).pdf](https://github.com/Trabelsi-Development/COVSYSTEM/files/8995872/Rapport2020-COVSYSTEM.Trabelsi.Abir.pdf)
+For more details, see these two PDFs; the first one explain what must the application offer as services and the second one shows the final result: <br/> [Projet Javav 2020.pdf](https://github.com/Trabelsi-Development/COVSYSTEM/files/8995853/Projet.Javav.2020.pdf)<br/> [Rapport2020-COVSYSTEM (Trabelsi Abir).pdf](https://github.com/Trabelsi-Development/COVSYSTEM/files/8995872/Rapport2020-COVSYSTEM.Trabelsi.Abir.pdf)

 P.S.: This application is developed using JAVA 8